Current COVID19 policies and updates

-Yes you should still wear mask, social distance, and frequently wash your hands even after you have been vaccinated.
+Yes you should still wear mask in public, social distance, and frequently wash your hands even after you have been vaccinated.
 This is because the vaccine is not 100% effective.
 In addition, it may be possible that you would not have symptoms but still contract enough virus to transmit to virus to others who may still be susceptible.

 10) Does the COVID-19 vaccine cause infertility?

 No, neither of the currently available vaccines is linked to infertility.

 Women should feel comfortable that this claim has no basis in science.